-However, the decision to stop work lies with the employer - there is no legal right to time off.
+These temperature thresholds are not set out in law, but in the Austrian construction industry collective agreement.
+If no other work is possible, the employployer - there is no legal right to time off.
 In 2020, the GBH, AK (Chamber of Salzburg) and the Austrian Trade Union Confederation Österreichischer Gewerkschaftsbund (ÖGB) reported that too few employers were using this mechanism even in the presence of high temperatures.